bmarlow/exaBGP_OpenShift/README.md

     2. Configure the initContainer
         * This takes the templated file above, replaces the appropriate values and stores it for the final container
     3. Launch the final container
 4. Apply node labels that match the node selector for deployment
+5. ????
+6. Profit!

 ### How to build from docker file